A Brazil court reopens the case of a rainforest park larger than New York City

 The Mato Grosso state prosecutors' office announced it was the reopening, saying the state's upper court failed to notify the office of its decision, as it is required in lawsuits that involve the public interest.
 The state's upper court confirmed the reversal to The Associated Press.

-The Cristalino II State Park stretches for 118,000 hectares (292,000 acres), larger than New York City, and lies in the transition zone between the Amazon and drier Cerrado biomes.
+The Cristalino II State Park stretches for 292,000 acres, larger than New York City, and lies in the transition zone between the Amazon and drier Cerrado biomes.
 It is home to the endemic white-fronted spider monkey (Ateles marginatus), a species endangered due to habitat loss.

 In 2016, the Vilela family made headlines in Brazil for being at the center of a landmark enforcement operation against deforestation in the Amazon.
 Brazil's attorney general called him the single largest clearer of land in the Amazon.